thoughtspot/thoughtspot.github.io/_end-user/introduction/getting-started.md

 ## Navigation overview
 The **Navigation Overview** teaches you about the menu bar at the top of the page.

-{% include image.html file="getting-started-navoverview.gif" title="Navigation overview" alt="Gif of Navigation Overview: Search, Answers, Pinboards, and Help" caption="Navigation overview" %}
+{% include image.html file="getting-started.gif" title="Navigation overview" alt="Gif of Navigation Overview: Search, Answers, Pinboards, and Help" caption="Navigation overview" %}

 1. **Search**<br>
     Search your data in the **Search** tab.<br>